-- Exercise your body: Dr. Wilson Mertens of the Baystate Regional Cancer Program says even "moderately vigorous" walking 3-5 hours per week (or 30 minutes most days of the week) can lower rates of breast and colorectal cancer.
+- Exercise your body: You may not feel comfortable going to the gym just yet.
+Through different internet videos and articles, you can create your own at-home workouts.
+Dr. Wilson Mertens of the Baystate Regional Cancer Program says even "moderately vigorous" walking 3-5 hours per week (or 30 minutes most days of the week) can lower rates of breast and colorectal cancer.
 You don’t have to run a marathon every week.
 Just commit to doing more than what you are right now.

-The key to achieving your goals may be breaking it down into smaller, achievable, and measureable steps.
+The key to achieving your goals may be breaking it down into smaller, achievable, and measurable steps.

 What is "achievable"?